2023 Sutton Art Award

 5. Choose ONE of the following format categories for your presentation:

 a.
-2-D Category: Submissions may include painting, drawing, etc. Submission must be matted and wrapped, no
+2-D Category: Submissions may include painting, drawing, etc. Winning submissions must be matted and wrapped, no larger than 24”x24” (including mat).

 b.
-3-D Category: Submissions may include sculpture, ceramics, mixed media, etc. No video submissions will be
+3-D Category: Submissions may include sculpture, ceramics, mixed media, etc. No video submissions will be accepted.
+Please include one photo that shows scale.

 c.
 Photography Category: Submissions may include up to 6 color or black/white photographs.
-Photos must be
+Winning photos must be matted and wrapped, with a total combined size no larger than 24”x24” (including mats).

 HELPFUL RESOURCES